Floating-point arithmetic: Iterative procedures

 The low 3 digits of the addends are effectively lost.
 Suppose, for example, that one needs to add many numbers, all approximately equal to 3.
 After 1000 of them have been added, the running sum is about 3000; the lost digits are not regained.
-The Kahan summation algorithm may be used to reduce the errors.
+Specialized floating-point summation algorithms such as pairwise summation and compensated summation may be used to reduce the errors.

+Round-off error in iterative procedures

 Round-off error can affect the convergence and accuracy of iterative numerical procedures.
 As an example, Archimedes approximated π by calculating the perimeters of polygons inscribing and circumscribing a circle, starting with hexagons, and successively doubling the number of sides.
 As noted above, computations may be rearranged in a way that is mathematically equivalent but less prone to error (numerical analysis).
 Two forms of the recurrence formula for the circumscribed polygon are: